Anoms12/Flow/README.md

-# Zen-Flow
+# Flow
-A highly customizable and peaceful them for Zen Browser
+A highly customizable and peaceful theme for Zen Browser that makes it all flow together